-Restoring The American Dream
+Restoring the American Dream

 Many American families have not prospered in the new "knowledge economy."
 The layoffs, restructurings, and wage and benefit cuts that have followed the short-lived boom of the 1990s threaten our deeply held values of justice, fairness, family, and work.
 These values—and not those superficial ones political pollsters ask about—are the foundation of the American dream of good jobs, fair pay, and opportunities for all.
 In this call to action for families, business, labor, and government, Thomas Kochan outlines ways in which we can empower working families to earn a good living by doing satisfying work while still having time for family and community life.

+We cannot make the transition to a knowledge economy, writes Kochan, with a workforce that is stressed, frustrated, and insecure.
+Businesses need to rebuild relationships with their employees based on trust.
+And working families need to take control of their own destinies.
 First, we can take action that goes beyond the workplace buzzwords flexible and family friendly to design systems that support productive work and healthy family life.
 We can invest in better basic education and life-long learning, and we can work toward strategies for creating and sustaining good jobs with portable benefits.
 We need organizations that value investors of human capital—their employees—as highly as they do investors of financial capital, and we need a renewed labor movement to give workers a stronger voice.
 Kochan lays out an agenda for working families in the twenty-first century that calls for business, labor, government, and workers to come together to make the changes that will allow us all to benefit from the new economy.
 The solution to our problems, he points out, is too important to be left to "the market."

-"In this eye-opening work, Tom Kochan sounds a clarion call for greater investment in human capital.
+In this eye-opening work, Thomas A. Kochan sounds a clarion call for greater investment in human capital.
 His vision of the new American dream gives special adn long-overdue emphasis to a fairer work-family balance in this rapidly changing world.
-It's a valuable guide to a better and brighter future, as we struggle to adapt to a knowledge-based economy and achieve genuine economic security for all our people."
+It's a valuable guide to a better and brighter future, as we struggle to adapt to a knowledge-based economy and achieve genuine economic security for all our people.

-—Senator Edward M. Kennedy
+Edward M. Kennedy

-"The biggest story of the new millennium isn't the Internet or the iPod.
+The biggest story of the new millennium isn't the Internet or the iPod.
 It's the disappearance of good jobs.
-This book confronts that harsh reality but also shows that there's no need to sit and watch as the American dream disappears.
-Kochan offers real, practical soultions for helping ensure that the 21st-century economy rewards and values the work of everyone, not just CEOs."
+This book confronts that harsh reality but also shows that there's no need to sit and watch as the American Dream disappears.
+Kochan offers real, practical soultions for helping ensure that the 21st-century economy rewards and values the work of everyone, not just CEOs.

-—Andrew L. Stern, President, Service Employees International Union
+President, Service Employees International Union

-"Restoring the American Dream lays out the facts facing workers and their families and then provides a set of actionable recommendations that can positively affect American society.
-Letting no one off the hook, this is a book that could only have been written by someone like Tom Kochan, with his thirty-plus years of scholarly research, ongoing consulting and policy advising, and, most of all, his humanity and compassion.
-It is this remarkable combination of science, wisdom, and compassion that makes Restoring the American Dream such a powerful and compelling read."
+Restoring the American Dream lays out the facts facing workers and their families and then provides a set of actionable recommendations that can positively affect American society.
+Letting no one off the hook, this is a book that could only have been written by someone like Tom Kochan, with his thirty-plus years of scholarly research, ongoing consulting and policy advising, and most of all, his humanity and compassion.
+It is this remarkable combination of science, wisdom and compassion that makes Restoring the American Dream such a powerful and compelling read.

-—Jeffrey Pfeffer, Professor, Stanford Business School, and author, The Human Equation: Building Profits by Putting People First
+Professor, Stanford Business School, and author, The Human Equation: Building Profits by Putting People First